 Activated charcoal naturally draws out impurities and keeps your skin balanced by helping to unclog pores.
+However, it should be used with caution if you have sensitive skin.
 "Honey is an excellent antibacterial agent, so it would be great for the treatment of acne, especially if your skin is also dry with breakouts," Lee says.
 "Honey also has moisturizing and soothing benefits and is filled with antioxidants that could aid in slowing down the aging process, while providing overall hydration."
 Manuka honey contains higher antibacterial properties than regular honey, which makes it perfect for acne-prone skin.

 - Activated charcoal powder (2 tablespoons)